openshift/managed-cluster-config/deploy/sre-prometheus/README.md

 This section contains alerts specifically crafted for managed OpenShift clusters.

-Alerts and recording rules have been evaluated not the be suitable to be contibuted to the [kubernetes-mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin) or to any OCP component.
+Alerts and recording rules have been evaluated to not be suitable for upstream.
+[kubernetes-mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin) or to any OCP component.

 ## Contributing